 The Section provides linguistic and technical support to translators throughout the translation workflow.
 Furthermore, it provides training courses in the various fields it covers (e.g. use of technology).

-The Business Development and Workflow Support Section consists of several sub-components:
+The Advanced Language Solutions Section consists of several sub-components:

-- The Business Development capacity, whose aim is to monitor trends and innovations related to the linguistic services business (tools, working methods and new services) and to analyse how the Centre can best help its clients meet their communication needs;
+- The Language Technology Team, which monitors trends and innovations related to the linguistic services business, analyses how the Centre can best help its clients meet their communication needs and develops and supports machine translation and automatic speech recognition services;

-- The Corpus and Terminology Management Team, which supplies and maintains specialised language resources and tools in the field of terminology, reference documentation, translation memories and machine translation;
+- The Terminology Management Team, which supplies and maintains specialised language resources and tools in the field of terminology;

 - The EU Trade Marks and Designs Team, which manages the entire workflow for the translation of EU trade marks and designs;